How to Invest in Biotechnology (Updated 2023)

-What options exist for investors who want to invest in biotechnology?
+What options exist for investors who want exposure to biotechnology?
 From stocks to ETFs, there are plenty of choices.

-Investors interested in the life sciences are well aware of the importance that biotechnology and biotech companies have in this area of investment.
+Investors interested in the life science sector are well aware of the importance of biotechnology.

-From finding cures for diseases to feeding future generations, there are many areas of day-to-day life that are influenced by players in the biotechnology space, and expert projections show the industry's future looks bright.
+From finding cures for diseases to feeding future generations, many areas of day-to-day life are influenced by players in the biotechnology space, and expert projections show the industry's future looks bright.

 But how can investors gain exposure to biotechnology?
-And what investing options exist in the sector?
 Here’s a brief overview of how to invest in the expanding biotechnology market, from stocks to watch to exchange-traded funds (ETFs).

 The main method of investing in the biotech sector is through stocks.
-As Investopedia explains, when investing in the biotech sector it’s important to understand that there is a difference between a biotech company and a pharmaceutical company.
+Right off the bat, when investing in the biotech sector it’s important to understand that there is a difference between a biotech company and a pharmaceutical company.

 “From a philosophical standpoint, biotechnology is a risk-taking enterprise, while the pharmaceutical industry is about managing and diversifying risk,” Investopedia explains in an article.
 Notably, the publication points out that biotech stocks tend to have insignificant revenue compared to pharmaceutical stocks.

-When investing in the biotech sector, investors should also pay attention to the US Food and Drug Administration (FDA), which requires that all companies in the sector establish sufficient bodies of information to show that their drugs are safe and effective.
-That is generally accomplished in the clinical trial phase of product testing and is typically done over a series of three clinical studies.
+When investing in biotech, investors should also pay attention to the US Food and Drug Administration (FDA), which requires that all companies in the sector establish sufficient bodies of information to show that their drugs are safe and effective.
+That is generally accomplished in the clinical trial phase of product testing, which typically consists of a series of three clinical studies.

 Additionally, as with most other sectors, when investing in biotechnology stocks investors must decide on the level of risk they are willing to take.
 For instance, a large, established biotechnology company with a multibillion-dollar market cap is less likely to succumb to bad market conditions than a more speculative, newly listed company in the clinical trial phase.

-The largest ETF in the biotech sector is the iShares NASDAQ Biotechnology ETF (NASDAQ:IBB).
-Started on February 5, 2001, this ETF tracks 205 holdings, with the top three weighted at over 7 percent each.
-These biotechnology companies include Amgen (NASDAQ:AMGN), Gilead Sciences (NASDAQ:GILD) and Vertex Pharmaceuticals (NASDAQ:VRTX).
+The largest ETF in the biotech sector is the iShares NASDAQ Biotechnology ETF (NASDAQ:IBB), which launched on February 5, 2001.
+This ETF tracks 268 holdings, with the top three — Vertex Pharmaceuticals (NASDAQ:VRTX), Amgen (NASDAQ:AMGN) and Gilead Sciences (NASDAQ:GILD) — weighted at close to or over 8 percent each.

-The second top biotech ETF is the SPDR S&P Biotech ETF (ARCA:XBI), which launched on February 6, 2006, and tracks 141 holdings in its portfolio.
-Its top three weighted companies are Invitae (NASDAQ:NVTA), Exact Sciences (NASDAQ:EXAS) and Arrowhead Pharmaceuticals (NASDAQ:ARWR).
+The second largest biotech ETF is the SPDR S&P Biotech ETF (ARCA:XBI), which launched on February 6, 2006, and tracks 143 holdings in its portfolio.
+Its top three weighted companies are Catalyst Pharmaceuticals (NASDAQ:CPRX), Blueprint Medicines (NASDAQ:BPMC) and Alkermes (NASDAQ:ALKS).

-Investors interested in the biotech market understand it’s often a slow wait when it comes to growth in gains, as companies rely on FDA approvals and feedback.
+It's often a slow wait when it comes to gains in the biotech market as companies rely on FDA approvals and feedback.

 This is an updated version of an article first published by the Investing News Network in 2016.